 Barkcloth production has been revived at different times in Sentani history around the 1930s and 1970s until today.

-Antique and rare unique Samoan Siapo added on May 22nd 2017
+Antique and rare Samoan Siapo

 Vintage Siapo in excellent condition., this has been carefully stored.
 Superbly designed with geometric patterns of squares and triangles.
 What seems to the eye as a simple branch with leaves in rhythmic order in fact symbolizes shoals of fish or flocks of birds, one of the oldest design motifs.
 Very hard to find impressive pieces of this size.
 This is very large....